 Tex.
 Prop.
 Code Ann. § 12.008 contains provisions regarding cancellation of a lis pendens.
 Tex.
 Prop.
 Code Ann. § 13.004 provides:

 - (a) A recorded lis pendens is notice to the world of its contents.
-The notice is effective from the time it is filed for record, regardless of whether service has been made on the parties to the proceeding. - (b) A transfer or encumbrance of real property involved in a proceeding by a party to the proceeding to a third party who has paid a valuable consideration and who does not have actual or constructive notice of the proceeding is effective, even though the judgment is against the party transferring or encumbering the property, unless a notice of the pendency of the proceeding has been recorded under that party's name in each county in which the property is located.
+The notice is effective from the time it is filed for record and indexed, as provided by Tex.
+Prop.
+Code § 12.007(c), regardless of whether service has been made on the parties to the proceeding. - (b) A transfer or encumbrance of real property involved in a proceeding by a party to the proceeding to a third party who has paid a valuable consideration and who does not have actual or constructive notice of the proceeding is effective, even though the judgment is against the party transferring or encumbering the property, unless a notice of the pendency of the proceeding has been recorded and indexed under that party's name, as provided by Tex.
+Prop.
+Code § 12.007(c), in each county in which the property is located.